 As Trustee and Chair of the Ottawa Carleton District School Board, Director on the Ottawa Carleton Education Network and the Education Foundation Board, Cathy’s interest in serving the public has given her considerable experience in community building.
-She currently sits on the CHEO-Ottawa Children’s Treatment Centre Board, is a member of the CHEO-OCTC Audit and Finance Committee and chairs the Strategic Advisory Committee for the Ontario Centre of Excellence for Children and Youth Mental Health.
+She currently sits on the CHEO-Ottawa Children’s Treatment Centre Board, is a member of the CHEO Audit and Finance Committee and chairs the Strategic Advisory Committee for the Ontario Centre of Excellence for Children and Youth Mental Health.
 Cathy is a member of the Grants Committee for the Community Foundation of Ottawa and is Vice President of Governance on the Ottawa Fusion Volleyball Club Executive.
 She was a member of the Best Start Planning Table for Kanata, Stittsville , Goulbourn and West Carleton.
-Recently she helped to run and plan the National Roundtable for Teachers of the Arts.
 She is a member of the College of Teachers and still teaches occasionally.
 She holds a Bachelors of Arts in English Literature and a Masters of Science in Education.
-She has travelled extensively, is raising four teenagers and plays French Horn in the Concert Band of Kanata.
+She has travelled extensively, is the mother of four and plays French Horn in the Concert Band of Kanata.

 Paula Klein – Director

-Paula was appointed to the Board in the fall of 2017.
+Paula was elected to the Board in May 2018.
 Paula has extensive domestic and international experience in a wide variety of business and technology leadership positions.
-She is currently taking a break from paid employment to care for her family, including her ailing mother who is suffering from Alzheimer’s.
 Most recently, Paula held the position of Business Manager, Traffic Safety and Security Division for 3M Canada Company.
 In this role, Paula had full P&L responsibility for the Canadian business managing all sales, marketing and business development activities in Canada for a diverse range of industrial and high tech products.
 Paula joined 3M in 2010 after spending more than 20 years at Nortel where she held senior business management and leadership positions.
 Paula graduated with a Bachelor of Mathematics in Computer Science from the University of Waterloo and has completed the AEA/Ivey Executive Marketing Program.
 Paula, her husband Michael and son Andrew live in Ottawa.

 Marilyn Matheson – Executive Director